 PH 641: Electronics meets 3 hours per week (MWF for 1 hours) for 10 weeks for a total of 3 credits.

-Recommended: An undergraduate thermodynamics and statistical mechanics courses like PH 441 Thermal and Statistical Methods or instructor's consent.
+Recommended: An undergraduate thermodynamics and statistical mechanics course like PH 441 Thermal and Statistical Methods or instructor's consent.
 Some have no prior experience in Thermophysics and manage just fine.

 Matt W. Grahm, Weniger 375